 You can find 2nd hand books online or in-store.
 Personally, I have found World of Books the best place to buy second hand books online.
 They have an expansive library, free shipping and use 100% recyclable packaging.

 Finally, you could always donate your books or set up a book swap group with your friends, keeping the ‘three Rs’ – reducing, reusing, and recycling – alive.
 However, selling second-hand books to make money from items you no longer need can help boost your savings.

+There are many things you can sell to make money, not just books!
 Have you got books to sell?
 Will you do it online or in-person?
 Let us know in the comments section below; we’d love to hear your plans!